-Career Advising appointments are for those facing challenges in identifying, strategizing, and moving forward in their own career journey.
-To book an appointment with a learning strategist or career educator please email exs.kpe@utoronto.ca with your request.
+Career advising appointments are for those facing challenges in identifying, strategizing, and moving forward in their own career journey.

+To book an appointment with a learning strategist or career educator please email grad.kpe@utoronto.ca with your request.
+Ensure that you include the following information with your appointment request: